-Successful applicants must begin their award within 14 months of the date of offer.
+Successful applicants must begin their award by May 15, 2020.
 For individuals who do not yet hold a doctoral degree, awards will only begin after proof is provided that the recipient has completed all the requirements of the PhD program, including the oral examination.
 For foreign applicants coming to Canada, awards may only begin after proof of an entry visa into Canada is provided.